fusionpbx/fusionpbx-docs/source/applications/fax_server.md

 methods for sending.
 There are different combinations like;

 -   With T-38 on/off
 -   ECC on/off
 -   Sending a wav file
 -   Send a fax to HP faxback.
 This will test sending and receiving 1-888-473-2963
 -   Test sending with Faxtoy.net This will display what is faxed on their website.
 1-855-330-1239 or 1-213-294-2943

-    Turn on verbose log in FreeSWITCH fax.conf.xml
+-   Turn on verbose log in FreeSWITCH fax.conf.xml

-  -   From your FusionPBX installation go to ADVANCED \> XML Editor and a new window will open.
+  -   From your FusionPBX installation go to ADVANCED > XML Editor and a new window will open.
-  -   Choose autoload[configs]{#configs} folder from the list, then choose fax.conf.xml.
+  -   Choose autoload_configs folder from the list, then choose fax.conf.xml.
   -   In fax.conf.xml there is an option that by default sets a variable called verbose = false.
 If you change this to true you get more logging details as the fax is actually received, such as the quality of the connection etc.
   -   You can see these details when you run the freeswitch command line ie. **fs_cli**

 ### Command Line Fax Statistics

-Grep from ssh or console access your freeswitch.log files for FAX[RETRY_STATS]{#retry_stats} to start keeping track of success/failure.
+Grep from ssh or console access your freeswitch.log files for FAX_RETRY_STATS to start keeping track of success/failure.
 Examples

-Here\'s how you can get some totals.
+Here's how you can get some totals.

 **Total:**
 ```